Checkmarx/ast-azure-plugin/overview.md

 1. Project Name: Enter a new project name or default to $(Build.Repository.Name).
 The default name will contain the SCM repository name.
 2. Tenant Name: Please provide your AST Tenant name
 3. Additional Parameters: Please provide any additional parameters for the scan to complete (--sast-preset-type "Checkmarx Default")
-4. Zip File Filters: Source code directories/Files that get zipped and sent to AST server for scanning

 ###### Configure Checkmarx AST Service Connection Step